Our Specialized Surgeons Diagnose and Treat Abnormal Bleeding

 The normal interval between menstrual periods is 21 to 35 days.
-Most women have a duration of flow of no more than seven days, and lose no more than 80 cc (or 2.8 ounces) of blood with each cycle.
-Women with an interval less than 21 days or greater than 35 days, with menstrual flows greater than seven days’ duration, or with more than 80 cc of blood loss have abnormal bleeding.
+Most women have a duration of flow of no more than seven days, and lose no more than 80 cc (or 2.8 fluid ounces) of blood with each cycle.
+Women with an interval of less than 21 days or greater than 35 days, with a menstrual flow duration greater than seven days, and/or with more than 80 cc of blood loss have abnormal bleeding.

 - Heavy menstrual flow